gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classConstantIdentityInterpolationExtrapolationRule.md

 When an evaluation coordinate falls outside the interpolation domain, this rule returns the interpolation coefficient at a fixed boundary index (`m_coeff_idx`) rather than extrapolating the polynomial.
 This is the Lagrange analog of ddc::ConstantExtrapolationRule used with spline evaluators.

-It is intended to be constructed via get\_extrapolation&lt;CONSTANT, CoeffGrid, Basis&gt;(), which supplies the appropriate boundary index automatically.
+It is intended to be constructed via get\_extrapolation&lt;CONSTANT, CoeffGrid, DataType, Basis&gt;(), which supplies the appropriate boundary index automatically.